defunctzombie/node-yummy/README.md

 ## why?

-Cause you already have to use a cookie for sessions so why do more IO to get the data.
+Cause you already have to use a cookie for sessions so why do more IO to get the data?
+Yummy encrypts the session data to prevent tampering as well as reading of the raw session data by the client.

 ## how?